 Environmental Problems

-An old heating and cooling system will sometimes be contributing to indoor air quality problems, primarily if it’s unable to filter air, control humidity or keep temperatures stable.
+A well-worn heating and cooling system will sometimes be worsening indoor air quality problems, primarily if it’s struggling to filter air, balance humidity or keep temperatures stable.

-Here are some other signs you may need to improve your indoor air:
+Here are a few other signs you might need to purify your indoor air:

 • Large amounts of dust